Historn/Split-Screen/README.md

 #### TODO 1

-Edit the config.xml file to complete split screen and cameras parameters.
+Edit the config.xml file to complete split screen and cameras parameters and calculate the max number of cameras in n_cameras_max with n_cameras_columns and n_cameras_rows.

 ```c++
 // config.xml file changes: